Qovery/documentation/website/docs/getting-started/what-is-qovery.md

 import Alert from '@site/src/components/Alert';
 import BusinessBadge from '@site/src/components/BusinessBadge';

-> Qovery is the Next-Gen DevOps Platform to Build and Scale Your Apps on AWS
+> Qovery is a Platform to Deploy On-demand Environments on AWS in Just a Few Seconds

 Qovery is a product for:
 - **DevOps**: to build future-proof and evolutive production cloud infrastructure.